-Determining Molecular Weight (Mw) and Second Virial Coefficient (B22) of monoclonal antibodies using ARGEN
+Determining Molecular Weight (Mw) and Second Virial Coefficient (B22) of a monoclonal antibody using ARGEN

 Light Scattering Analysis